My strong belief is that you have to be forward-thinking as an agency owner or today’s successes could well mean tomorrow’s failures.

-There’s a reason that 80% of startups fold before their second anniversary and it comes back to being short-sighted.
+There’s a reason that 80% of startups fold before their second anniversary and only 72% of recruitment agencies ever grow beyond 10 staff.

 The real fate of an agency lies in the talent of the people within it.
 I don’t need to tell recruiters about the importance of hiring the right people.

 Yet, there’s an irony that it’s finding recruitment talent that’s stalling agency growth in 2018.

 Almost every conversation I’ve had with agencies over the last year returns to a real difficulty in accessing good recruiters who can grow with them.

 We all know good recruiters exist.
 I’ve worked with plenty.
 But, there’s also a lot of wrong fits out there, coasting from one agency to the other.
 Too many of the wrong people can seriously force the brakes on scaling.

 Whether it’s the low barriers to entry, softer demands in the market, or whatever.
 Agencies are stalling because they can’t secure and retain the talent to grow with confidence.